-- Introduce for First Reading, by title only and waiving a full reading, an Ordinance entitled "AN ORDINANCE OF THE CITY OF COMMERCE AMENDING CHAPTER 5.16 TO THE CITY OF COMMERCE MUNICIPAL CODE RELATING TO SIDEWALK VENDING"; or - Direct the City Attorney's Office to conduct additional research to address any concerns raised by City Council and amend the Ordinance accordingly for City Council's consideration.
+- Introduce for First Reading by Title Only Ordinance No. , entitled "AN ORDINANCE OF THE CITY OF COMMERCE AMENDING CHAPTER 5.16 TO THE CITY OF COMMERCE MUNICIPAL CODE RELATING TO SIDEWALK VENDING"; or - Direct the City Attorney's Office to conduct additional research to address any concerns raised by City Council and amend the Ordinance accordingly for City Council's consideration.